This story was originally published and last updated .

 Before you upload your files, you should also make sure they're in a supported format: FLAC, M4A, MP3, OGG, or WMA.
 Google Play Music, in contrast, additionally supports M4Ps — DRM-protected AAC files.
 If YouTube Music runs into any issues during the upload process, it will send you an email stating as much, which I've never seen GPM do.
 It includes a list of all files that haven't been added to it, so you can try uploading those again.

 In contrast to Google Play Music, YouTube Music uploads are a one-way street.
-Once you've imported files, there's no way to download them — you don't want to use YT Music as a backup solution.
-Google Play Music lets you download your files, although there's a limit of two downloads per title when you don't use the (broken, seemingly deprecated) Play Music web app.
+Once you've imported files, there's no way to download them through the website or the app.
+You'll have to use Google Takeout to do that.
+Google Play Music lets you download your files right through its website, though there's a limit of two downloads per title when you don't use the Play Music web app (which seems rather broken/deprecated).

 Google Play Music has a pesky limit of ten active devices that doesn't only include your mobile devices but also any desktop computer you've ever used for uploads and unlimited downloads of music.
 The corresponding settings page says, "Uploading or downloading music using Music Manager or Google Play Music for Chrome counts towards your device limit."
 While the same limit applies to YouTube Music, it's not clear if instances like 3rd party desktop players count against your total number of devices.